pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### opsman image

-This file is an [artifact from Pivnet](https://network.pivotal.io/products/ops-manager), which contains the VM image for a specific IaaS.
+This file is an [artifact from Tanzu Network](https://network.pivotal.io/products/ops-manager), which contains the VM image for a specific IaaS.
 For vsphere and openstack, it's a full disk image.
 For AWS, GCP, and Azure, it's a YAML file listing the location